-ZFS: Create a snapshot of a filesystem
+ZFS: Create a Snapshot of a Filesystem

 Of the many cool features of the new ZFS filesystems, one of the coolest is taking snapshots of a live filesystem.
-This provides a read-only point-in-time copy of the whole filesystem.
+This provides a read-only, point-in-time copy of the whole filesystem.
 While this sounds slow and expensive in disk usage, ZFS makes snapshots efficient in time and space.

-To create a snapshot of my home directory in techrx/home/qmchenry with the name of today's date (060614), I used the command:
+To create a snapshot of my home directory in techrx/home/qmchenry with the name of today’s date (060614), I used the following command:

 zfs shapshot techrx/home/qmchenry@060614